Just getting started with your drone? Follow these 17 tips.

 Flying in precipitation is generally not recommended, but if you’re using a UAV system that’s been tested to perform in precipitation, fly at your own discretion.

-When flying your quadcopter, establish a direct line of sight.
+So when you’re flying a quadcopter, make sure to establish a direct line of sight.
 It’s always easier to fly directly toward or directly away from you.
 Anything beyond that requires more advanced depth perception.

 Use objects near and far from you to set up the direct, unobstructed line, and fly in a straight line when you can.